-1. Avoid Treating Independent Contractors Like Employees
+1. Do Not Treat Independent Contractors Like Employees

-2. Start Each Independent Contractor Engagement with a Written Contract
+2. Always Use a Written Contract

 While you can’t control the method or hours independent contractors work, you can set expectations to help effectively measure progress and work toward desired results.
 Having a written contract that clearly spells out the scope of work and the expected outcome is essential.

-One of the benefits of working with independent contractors in your local area is the ability to spend time with them in person.
+One of the benefits of working with local independent contractors is the ability to spend time with them in person.
 Meetings and the occasional work sessions are fine, but it’s best to ensure that their primary work—unless critical to the job such as hardware instillation—is performed offsite.
 When independents work on site, this can put you at risk for misclassification.
 If and when contractors are onsite, another best practice to maintain the client-contractor relationship is to have all independent contractors perform duties with their own equipment.

 Interacting with independent contractors requires a skillful balance of oversight and autonomy.
 You’ll want to ensure work is being performed and expectations are being met within the parameters of your agreement without overstepping management bounds.

-When engaging an independent contractor, properly vet them to ensure they meet independent status and are the right fit for the job.
+In order to avoid reclassification, when engaging an independent contractor, properly vet them to ensure they meet independent status and are the right fit for the job.
 Take the time to understand the approach they will use to solve your problem and spell out specifics in a written contract, including how progress will be communicated and success will be measured.
 With a few proactive steps, you can confidently be the client—rather than the boss.